iriusrisk/onprem-templates/README.md

    - Dependencies are installed
    - PostgreSQL is set up
    - Configuration is applied
-   - Containers are deployed
+   - Containers are deployed (via the detected container engine)
    - Systemd services are created (so containers restart automatically on reboot)

 5. **Post-deployment (Docker only)**:
-   If Docker was chosen as the container engine, the installer will add your user to the `docker` group.
+   If your distribution uses Docker as the container engine, the installer will add your user to the `docker` group.
    ⚠️ You must **log out and log back in** (or start a new shell session) before running Docker commands manually.
    Until you do, manual Docker commands will fail with `permission denied` errors.